-A person with ASD can often benefit from behavioral, psychological and educational therapy, including skill-building programs where the person learn and develop useful life-skills.
-These types of treatments must of course be tailor-made for the individual, taking into account aspects such as age and current development level.
+A person with ASD can often benefit from behavioral, psychological and educational therapy, including skill-building programs where the person learns and develop useful life-skills.
+These types of treatments must, of course, be tailor-made for the individual, taking into account aspects such as age and current development level.

 Tailor-made ASD training programs can be a great way to:

 - Become more independent by learning useful life-skills

 - Boost strengths

 - Become better at coping with problematic behaviors and emotions